giseri/FLUTTER-startup-namer/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Deploy /build/web to your webserver.
+Ensure that href has the correct path set.

 A few resources to get you started if this is your first Flutter project: